MrDalo/frontend-testing-framework/README.md

 - Secure HTTP headers

 **Folder & File Structure**
-Typically, security scans and linting can be integrated into CI, not always in local test files.
-You might keep scripts or config in `/tests/security-tests/` folder.
+Typically, security scans and linting can be integrated into CI, or by using external software like [OWASP ZAP](https://www.zaproxy.org/).

 **How to Run**